Master in Ancient studies

-Finally, an ACASA master's programme in Ancient Studies prepares students very well for additional education on the Master or, eventually, PhD level.
+Finally, an ACASA master's program in Ancient Studies prepares students very well for additional education on the Master or, eventually, PhD level.

-The Master’s programme Ancient Studies is open to students with a Bachelor’s degree from the UvA or VU Amsterdam, or with a Bachelor’s degree or a recognized equivalent from another accredited university, in:
+The Master’s program Ancient Studies is open to students with a Bachelor’s degree from the UvA or VU Amsterdam, or with a Bachelor’s degree or a recognized equivalent from another accredited university, in: